polazarus/ocamlyices/README.markdown

 However, using a static library leads to larger binaries and in case of multi-process programs to larger memory footprint.

-That is why personnally I prefer to stick with Yices without GMP.
+That is why personally I prefer to stick with Yices without GMP.
 At the moment (1.0.34), `libyices.so` is dependent on `libgmp.so.10` (that is, a GMP version 5.x).
 Most recent systems come with packages for the version 5.x of GMP, called for instance `libgmp10` and `libgmp10-dev` (with headers) on Debian and Ubuntu.

-Since version 0.6, Ocamlyices does not need to know which one is in use, but you need to have it on your system.
+Since version 0.6, OCamlyices does not need to know which one is in use, but you need to have it on your system.
 You can know if `libyices.so` has any problem with `ldd`.
 Indeed `ldd /pathto/libyices.so` should notably print the full path of the GMP dynamic library used by Yices.